smpsnr/AbsurdEngine/README.md

 * iOS
     * Run `ant` in in your project directory
     * The Xcode project created in `myproject/dist` is opened automatically; build and run like any other iOS project

+The template project should display the Arcade of the Absurd logo bouncing around the screen

 ## __Notes__